netxms/netxms-doc/user/management-console.rst

 Object Browser
 ==============

-.. figure:: _images/object_browser.png

-Object browser represents all objects in the system as a tree with multiple root objects.
+Some perspectives, e.g. Infrastructure, Network, Templates, etc... use object browser.
+Object browser represents objects as a tree.
 Tree is built based on object hierarchy and user permissions.
 Only objects available to currently logged in user will be shown.
 User has two options to interact with objects:

-* Click Left mouse button to select object and display its details (see :ref:`object-details`)
+* Click Left mouse button to select object.
+Views on the right hand side provide information about currently selected object (see :ref:`object-details`).

+.. figure:: _images/object_browser.png

 * Click Right mouse button to open context menu with actions available for this particular object type

 .. figure:: _images/object_browser_popup.png

-   Popup menu for object type :term:`Node`

 Object status